bry-n/thecheckum/content/posts/2023-11-05-aging-macbook-pro-ideas.md

 - I could install Linux and use the laptop as a server.
 Laptops make fantastic servers.
 The battery acts like a builtin uninterruptible power supply (UPS).
 Turning the laptop into a server would make a great addition to my home lab.

 ## Decision Time
 So what will I end up doing with this laptop?
-I'll most likely turn it into a server as I don’t have anyone in real need of a Linux Laptop in my family.
+I'll most likely turn it into a server as I don’t have anyone in real need of a Linux laptop in my family.
 Did I waste my money by paying Apple to fix a few hardware issues before getting it dropped from future macOS versions?
 I’m going to lean towards probably not.